The History of OCR

 The Evolution of OCR: Origins to Modern Applications

-Optical Character Recognition (OCR) technology has come a long way since its inception in the late 19th century.
-One of the earliest OCR-related inventions was U.S. patent 2,026,329 on Dec.
-31, 1935 for a “reading machine”, by Gustav Tauschek from Vienna, Austria.
-In its early days, OCR was used to digitize printed texts and make them machine-readable.
-Over the years, advancements in OCR technology have led to its widespread use across various industries.
-In this article, we’ll review the history of OCR and its evolution into a crucial technology for the digital age.
+Optical Character Recognition (OCR) technology has made significant progress since its inception in the late 19th century.
+U.S. patent 2,026,329 was granted on Dec.
+31, 1935 for a “reading machine” by Gustav Tauschek from Vienna, Austria, which was one of the earliest OCR-related inventions.
+OCR was initially utilized for digitizing printed texts and enabling them to be machine-readable.
+As OCR technology continued to advance, it became widely utilized across various industries.
+This article will examine the history of OCR and how it has become a critical technology for the digital age.

 The Beginnings of OCR: 1960s to 1980s

-While OCR history can be traced back to the late 1800s and early 1900s with a variety of related inventions, early OCR systems really began to emerge in the 1960s and 1970s.
-These systems were designed for specific use cases, such as sorting mail based on zip codes, or reading handwritten numbers.
-Fun fact: the first optically machine-readable font OCR-A was developed in 1968 by Swiss typeface designer Adrian Frutiger, and serves as the inspiration for the Veryfi logo.
+Although OCR history can be traced back to the late 1800s and early 1900s with a variety of related inventions, the emergence of early OCR systems really began in the 1960s and 1970s.
+These systems were designed for specific use cases, such as sorting mail based on zip codes or reading handwritten numbers.
+Interestingly, the first optically machine-readable font OCR-A was developed in 1968 by Swiss typeface designer Adrian Frutiger, and it still serves as the inspiration for the Veryfi logo.

 Example of ocr-a, the first optically machine-readable font

-In the early 1970s, OCR technology was limited to recognizing a small number of fonts and was unable to handle complex images.
-Ray Kurzweil, inventor, futurist, and founder of Kurzweil Computer Products, developed an omni-font OCR system along with the CCD flatbed scanner, and gave OCR its commercial beginnings.
-This invention sparked an technology evolution spanning several decades over the history of OCR.
+During the early 1970s, OCR technology had limitations that prevented it from recognizing a wide range of fonts and handling complex images.
+Ray Kurzweil, an inventor, futurist, and the founder of Kurzweil Computer Products, developed an omni-font OCR system along with the CCD flatbed scanner, which established the commercial beginnings of OCR.
+This invention sparked an evolution of the technology that spanned several decades in the history of OCR.

 In 1980 Kurzweil’s company was sold to Xerox, which renamed it as Scansoft (later merged with Nuance Communications).
 Throughout the 1980s, OCR technology made significant strides with the development of new algorithms and more powerful computers.
 OCR systems were able to recognize a wider range of fonts and were able to handle more complex images, making them more accurate and useful for a wider range of applications.